NVIDIA/nim-deploy/cloud-service-providers/aws/workshops/rag-blueprint-eks/README.md

 3. **Monitor Deployment Progress**

-   The deployment will take 10-15 minutes as it downloads large model artifacts.
+   The deployment will take 15-20 minutes.
+Please be patient and wait for all pods to reach the running state.
 Monitor the progress:

    ```bash
    # Watch all pods in the namespace